 The principle of operation is to use two semi-reflecting glass plates, one above the other, separated by a few millimetres, to provide a very good 'colour filter' by multiple reflections and what is known as 'constructive and destructive interference of light'.
 This filter (called an 'etalon') only allows an extremely narrow range of wavelength (colour) of the auroral or airglow light to pass through to a CCD (charge coupled device) camera, which photographs a pattern of circular 'interference fringes'.
 Small shifts in the colour of the light (due to the Doppler shift) can be detected by measuring the change in diameter of the fringes.
-New Fabry-Perot Spectrometers (FPSs) were installed at Davis in 2003 and at Mawson in 2006.
-Both specrometers were built at La Trobe University in Australia and are operated remotely from La Trobe University by the Space Physics Group.
+A new Fabry-Perot Spectrometer (FPS) was installed at Davis in 2003.
+The specrometer was built at La Trobe University in Australia and is operated remotely from La Trobe University by the Space Physics Group.

 The thermosphere is the part of the atmosphere above about 100 km altitude, up to 500 to 1000 km or so, which is reaching out into space.
 The atmosphere throughout this range is extremely thin compared to ground level, but never-the-less it is in the 'front line' when radiation and particles from the Sun arrive at the Earth.
 Humans make use of this part of the atmosphere.
 Short-wave radio communications rely on 'bouncing' radio of signals off 'electrical layers' (the ionosphere) around 100 to 300 km above the Earth, in order to travel large distances.
 Many communication and other satellites are in orbit in the upper atmosphere at altitudes of 800-1000 km.
 Other satellites, such as those in the GPS constellation, transmit radio waves through the region and their signals can be disrupted causing, for example, errors in positioning and navigation.
 When the Sun gives off a burst of energy in a solar storm it can not only disrupt radio communication, but it also heats the upper atmosphere.
 A hotter, more expanded, atmosphere increases the frictional drag on satellites, and affects their orbits.
 Additionally, high-energy particles from the sun may damage sensitive spacecraft electronics.
 Knowledge of how the upper atmosphere behaves in both 'quiet' and 'active' times is of large practical importance in today's technological world.